EuclidsToolworks/substack-automation/docs/library.md

 [^1]: There's only one university in Missouri where you can get a Library Science degree.
 The commute was ridiculous for a guy with a large family and a full-time career, so I gave it up when a new baby came along.

-[^2]: This is a placeholder.
-The edition I currently own is no longer on the ***LAP*** site.
-This edition is out of stock and will be replaced by the newest edition of the book.
-The new book is a significant rewrite.
-This link will be updated and the PDF download will be added when it's available on the ***LAP*** site.

-[^3]: Oddly enough, there doesn't seem to be a free PDF of this book.
+[^2]: Oddly enough, there doesn't seem to be a free PDF of this book.

-[^4]: This is going to be the primary workbench at Euclid's Toolworks once it's finished.
+[^3]: This is going to be the primary workbench at Euclid's Toolworks once it's finished.
 I still have my doubts, but I like the way that it follows the ***KISS*** principle, and it's probably the least expensive option.
 Although a company in St. Louis that specializes in reclaimed lumber, who shall remain nameless, wanted to charge me over $700 just for the wood.
 I think they didn't want my business.

-[^5]: The audio book is read by Roy Underhill of The Woodwright Shop fame.
+[^4]: The audio book is read by Roy Underhill of The Woodwright Shop fame.

-[^6]: I don't follow or subscribe to many YouTube woodworkers, but Paul's experience makes his content worth the trouble.
+[^5]: I don't follow or subscribe to many YouTube woodworkers, but Paul's experience makes his content worth the trouble.

-[^7]: My first choice for buying books is always the original author or publisher, next independent booksellers.
+[^6]: My first choice for buying books is always the original author or publisher, next independent booksellers.
 You'll only see big corporate booksellers on this page as a last resort.